 - Poor sleep habits and sleep environment.
 These include irregular sleep hours, consumption of alcohol before bedtime, and falling asleep with the TV on.

 - Lack of exercise.
 If you are too sedentary, you may never feel sleepy or feel sleepy all of the time.
-Regular aerobic exercise during the day, at least three hours before bedtime, can promote good sleep.
+Regular aerobic activity during the day, at least three hours before bedtime, can promote good sleep.

 - Psychological stress or psychological disorders.
 Significant life changes like the death of a loved one or moving from a family home can cause stress.
 Anxiety or sadness can also keep you awake, which can, in turn, cause more anxiety or depression.